HyperTag/documentation/src/content/cloud-destinations/VWO.md

 #### Single Page App Mode

-By enabling Single Page App (SPA) mode, Analytics.js will load the SPA version of the VWO Async Smart Code (if that option is enabled) and will watch for new experiments that VWO loads after the app is initialized in order to trigger _Send Experiment Data to other Destinations_ option correctly.
+By enabling Single Page App (SPA) mode, Analytics.js will load the SPA version of the VWO Async Smart Code (if that option is enabled) and will watch for new experiments that VWO loads after the app is initialized in order to trigger **Send Experiment Data to other Destinations** option correctly.
 By default, Analytics.js will only send Experiment data to other Destinations the first time the page is loaded.
-However, SPA Mode will contine to watch for new Experiments and will re-trigger sending Experiment Data to other Destination on every `.page()` call.
-Only one "Experiment Viewed" event will be triggered per Experiment unless the user reloads the page.
+However, SPA Mode will continue to watch for new Experiments and will re-trigger sending Experiment Data to other Destination on every `.page()` call.
+Only one **Experiment Viewed** event will be triggered per Experiment unless the user reloads the page.